anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

   Other protocols may be used like CoAP, Bluetooth, or NFC, but are out of scope of this document.
   A pledge acting as a server during bootstrapping leads to some differences to BRSKI:

-  * Discovery of the domain registrar by the pledge is not needed as the pledge will be triggered by the registrar-agent.
-    This enables the registrar to verify that the pledge was contacted by an authorized registrar.
-	In addition, it enables the MASA to provide an agent-proximity assertion.

   * Discovery of the pledge by the registrar-agent must be possible.

   * As the registrar-agent must be able to request data objects for bootstrapping of the pledge, the pledge must offer corresponding endpoints.

-  * The registrar-agent may provide additional data to the pledge in the context of the triggering request, to make itself visible to the domain registrar.
+  * The registrar-agent may provide additional data to the pledge in the context of the voucher triggering request, to make itself visible to the domain registrar.

-  * Order of exchanges in the call flow may be different as the registrar-agent collects both objects, pledge-voucher-request objects and pledge-enrollment-request objects, at once and provides them to the registrar.
+  * Order of exchanges in the call flow may be different as the registrar-agent collects both objects, PVR objects and PER objects, at once and provides them to the registrar.
     This approach may also be used to perform a bulk bootstrapping of several devices.

   * The data objects utilized for the data exchange between the pledge and the registrar are self-contained authenticated objects (signature-wrapped objects).